aaronkaplan/intelmq/docs/proposal.md

  * **Stream:** TBD
  * **Scheduled:** TBD

 ## Run Modes with Process Management concept

 * `FIXME`: will be fun to explain this uuhuhuh
+* is required to explain how bots configured with scheduled mode and NOT onboot will be not be start onboot, even after a system crash when these bots were on crontab because someone started them without wanting them to start onboot.
+TL;DR onboot a special service on systemd will rewrite all crontab configuration before crontab service starts.

 ## Configuration concepts